 After building up a portfolio in my spare time, I started freelancing as a developer in 2011, soon progressing from simple websites to complex online business systems.

 I landed my first agency job in 2015 and won a few awards the following year, dontcha know.
 I then moved to another of the East Midlands’ best-ranked digital agencies before stepping back into freelance work.
+As of Spring 2022 I am working for the Chester-based agency Clicky.

 You can read my full employment history in my CV.